boboyle/Atlas-of-Bacterial-Serine-Threonine-Kinome/README.md

     - `nr220614_bSTK.cdd`: file containing the domain data from the Conserved Domain Database for each bacterial STK sequence

-    - `nr220614_bSTK.tmhmm`: ile containing the transmembrane data from TMHMM for each bacterial STK sequence
+    - `nr220614_bSTK.tmhmm`: file containing the transmembrane data from TMHMM for each bacterial STK sequence

 - `Juypter Notebooks`: ipynb files with code used to process and analyze data